 - to advance understanding and appreciation of traditional culture through the development of public programs;

 - honoring and providing support services for traditional artists and performers, and

 - helping communities develop plans and projects to strengthen their own cultural traditions.

-The Virginia Folklife Program, however, is the only folklife program in the nation based with a state humanities council, and this has given us several unique and important opportunities:
+The Virginia Folklife Program, based at a state humanities council, has several unique and important opportunities:

 - emphasizing fieldwork as the basis for program development;

 - documenting & presenting Folklife as well as Folk Arts

 - responding to critical, ethical, ethnographic and political issues concerning the representation of culture.

 - explore alternative formats for public presentation of folklife in order to maximize interpretive content;